 “Janne Teller writes quietly about the vandalism of a garden, about people being beaten, people being stabbed to death.
 She does not condemn the perpetrators, but she does not protect them either.
 In a clear, sober, and never sentimental prose she writes about lonely children with a growing rage.
 Her subdued style makes these short stories so inexhaustible.” – Deutschlandfunk, Germany

 “Janne Teller is a writer who in her very own way says the unsayable, so that the kicks, knives and stones of her characters end up deep under the skin of the reader.
 She shocks us, as she courageously and in an utterly compressed language paints up major dramas, where the human and emotional catastrophes come interspersed with a hesitation, that jolts the eerie disquiet straight into the reader.” – Stuttgarter Zeitung, Germany

 Shortlisted for the German Young Adult Book Prize.

-Published in, ia: Danish, German, Swedish, Hungarian, and Spanish (Mexico)
+Published in, ia: Danish, German, Swedish, Hungarian, and Spanish (Spain and Latin America)